themesberg/flowbite-svelte/.github/pull_request_template.md

 - [ ] All the tests have passed
 - [ ] My pull request is based on the latest commit (not the npm version).

-If your branch is behind the upstream master, I may have difficulties to merge the request.
+If your branch is behind the upstream main, I may have difficulties to merge the request.
 Please fetch the latest version of the main branch:

 ```sh
 git checkout your-branch